 The Board and each of its committees follow a process, overseen by the Corporate Governance and Nominating Committee, to determine their effectiveness and opportunities for improvement.
 Our Guidelines provide that the Board will annually evaluate its performance to determine whether the Board, its committees and its individual members are functioning effectively.
 Typically, the evaluation process involves each director completing an assessment questionnaire soliciting feedback regarding the effectiveness of the Board and any committee on which the director serves, and opportunities for improvement.
-Alternatively, the Board or any of its committees may, without the use of questionnaires, engage in discussions concerning their effectiveness.
-In any event, for both the Board and the relevant committee, the evaluation process is intended to solicit feedback from directors across several areas, including:
+In addition, the Chair of the Board and its committees may, from time to time, engage in informal discussions with Board members concerning the effectiveness of the Board and its committees.

+The evaluation process is intended to solicit feedback from directors across several areas, including: